 Dog Licenses: In the state of Wisconsin, all dogs over 5 months of age are required to be licensed.
 Dog licenses are issued at Pewaukee Village Hall and are valid through December 31st of the year issued.
 Proof of rabies vaccination must be provided when a license is applied for.
 The 2015 Dog License Application is available here.
 Please click here to view important pet waste information from Waukesha County.

 Downtown/Lakefront Park Parking: Free public parking is available along West Wisconsin Avenue.
 Please pay close attention to the posted signs.
 Some areas are designated as ‘drop-off’ zones.
-Free parking is also available in the Village lot located at the intersection of West Wisconsin Avenue and Capitol Drive, near the railroad tracks.
-Click here to view a location map for the public lot.
+Free parking is also available at two different locations in the Village.
+The first lot is located at 100 Capitol Drive at the intersection of West Wisconsin Avenue and Capitol Drive, near the railroad tracks.
+The second lot is located at 201 Oakton Avenue, approximately a block east of the intersection of Oakton Avenue and Main Street.
+Click here to view a location map for the public lots.

 Gypsy Moth Info.: The Village participated in the Gypsy Moth Suppression program in 2002 and 2003, which resulted in a portion of the Village being aerial sprayed to limit the gypsy moth population.
 The program is coordinated by the Wisconsin Department of Natural Resources.
 For information regarding gypsy moths, please visit UW-Extension/WI DNR

 Mercury Disposal Info.: For information regarding the importance of proper disposal of Mercury, please visit Waukesha County Mercury Collection Program

 Notary Service: Feel free to stop at Village Hall to have a document notarized.
 There is no charge for the notary service.

 Ordinances: The Village of Pewaukee Municipal Code is available online here.